Skip advert

 Advertisement - Article continues below

 While the ride is on the firm side of the class, it’s not crashy.
-The positive body control helps negotiate some bumps, too, because over uneven and adversely cambered roads, the body doesn’t get thrown around as much as it does in some other small SUVs.
+The Puma negotiates bumps well, and even uneven and adversely cambered roads don’t thrown the car around as much as some other small SUVs.

-However, we’d avoid going too high up the Puma range if you can, because ride comfort on ST-Line X models – equipped with 19-inch wheels and uprated suspension – is certainly treading a fine line between a sporty feeling and outright bumpiness.
+However, we’d avoid going too high up the Puma range, because ride comfort on ST-Line X models – equipped with 19-inch wheels – is certainly treading a fine line between a sporty feeling and outright bumpiness.

 People who like a car that responds quickly to inputs would do well to avoid the automatic gearbox.
-It’s very slow and unresponsive when driving keenly, which means it’s frequently bogged down when entering a corner.
+It’s very slow to respond when driven keenly, which means it’s frequently bogged down in the wrong gear when entering a corner.
 Sport mode helps because it holds a lower ratio, but that still means you’re at least one gear too high for a corner, rather than two or three when in normal mode.

 Advertisement - Article continues below